-If the death occurs in the New Denver Health Center, the facility staff need to know as soon as possible what the funeral arrangements will be.
+If the death occurs in the New Denver Health Center or other facility, the staff need to know as soon as possible what the funeral arrangements will be.

 In case of an unexpected death, the Coroner will be responsible for assessing the cause of death, and also must be informed of funeral plans.
 An autopsy (medical examination of the body to determine the cause of death) may be required.

 4. ORDER COFFIN

 A ‘rigid, combustible, leak-proof closed container’ (coffin or casket) is required for either burial or cremation.
 This can be made locally from any kind of wood, including particle board or plywood.
 Last Wishes keeps several in store, and will provide names of local woodworkers who keep materials on hand.
 If it is not possible to have one made, it can be obtained from a commercial funeral provider.